-Fortunately, while the attraction is still there, it’s faded somewhat, and my responses have evolved.
+Fortunately, while the attraction is still there, my responses have evolved a bit.
 I no longer collect scores of ugly, ill-fitting t-shirts to use for “painting,” or flimsy canvas tote bags that provide free advertising for companies I know nothing about.
-And, as it happens, another holdover from my backpacking days is an almost problematic reluctance to own more possessions than I can stuff into a suitcase — even though I’ve got a wee bit more space these days.
+In fact, as it happens, another holdover from my backpacking days is an almost problematic reluctance to own more possessions than I can stuff into a suitcase — even though I’ve got a wee bit more space these days.

 Now, free events that clutter up nothing but my time of day?
 That I can work with.